rachelb36/horiseon_home/README.md

 ## Credits

-**This project used starter code provided by the instructors of the Rice University Coding Bootcamp**
+**This project used starter code provided by the instructors and TAs of the Rice University Coding Bootcamp, including Mateo Wallace, Mark Alfano, Gerard Mennella**

 **STARTER CODE** downloaded from:
  <https://github.com/coding-boot-camp/urban-octo-telegram>